 Polarex and Unitron telescope optical tubes were painted a traditional white with black front and rear cells, black mounting collar and accessory mounting brackets.
 While Meridian and Weltblick telescope optical tubes were painted white or a shade of distinctive blue, with the other components black.
 Hence the identical telescope models might be found bearing the UNITRON logo, while another bears POLAREX for example.

-The Weltblick telescopes may bear the letters N.S. (made by Nihon Seiko) engraved on the side of the focuser opposite the WELTBLICK trademark; some of the accessories such as on the finder telescope and the provided eyepieces were similarly engraved or may bear an N.S. sticker.
+Weltblick branded telescopes typically had their trade name engraved on the lens cell as do the Unitron and Polarex models.
+The Welblick telescopes may bear the letters N.S. (made by Nihon Seiko) engraved on the side of the focuser opposite the WELTBLICK trademark.
+The focusers of smaller telescopes will have a Weltblick branded stylized eye sticker and model designation sticker below that on the right side, with a N.S. sticker at the bottom of the focuser body.
+Some of the Weltblick accessories too, including the finder telescope and the provided eyepieces, were similarly engraved or may only bear an N.S. sticker.

 To add to the complications of determining the origin of a telescope, Nihon Seiko and many other makers of telescopes components in Japan at times sold components (focusers, finderscopes, lenses, optical tubes, mounting hardware, etc.) to each other, or even to telescope parts integrators overseas.
 So a Nikon Seiko focuser might have been furnished on a Brandon telescope, or other that you may never have heard of.
 Or what was sold new as a Unitron telescope may have later been retrofitted by the owner with a new or used Polarex objective lens and cell.
 The stick-on label of a focuser, or the entire focuser could have been exchanged for convenience by a collector who wanted an all-Unitron or all-Polarex instrument for example.